neopixl/tech-radar/radar/2025-07-29/picasso.md

 ---
 title: Picasso
 ring: adopt
-quadrant: Android
+quadrant: android
-tags: [image loading, java]
+tags: [image-loading, java]
 ---

 Picasso is an image loading library for Android that simplifies the process of loading and displaying images.
 It handles image caching, memory management, and performs automatic image transformations.